cloudsolver/aws-saa/IAM.md

 - Features and Restrictions
 	- Users: mapped to a physical user, has a password for AWS Console
 	- Many users can be created.
-	 - Principle of least privilege: give users only rights they need to do their job. #wellarchitected
+	 - Principle of least privilege: give users only rights they need to do their job. #WellArchitected
 	- Changes to IAM groups are live immediately.
 Policy can be attached directly, and by groups.

 **IAM Group**